CalebStandfield/pixelify/README.md

 ---

-## 📝 Roadmap
+## Roadmap

 - [ ] Add NES, GB, Pico-8 palettes
 - [ ] Add dithering options
 - [ ] Add sprite sheet generator
 - [ ] Add tilemap mode
 - [ ] Add downloadable metadata
 - [ ] Add animation previewer
 - [ ] Deploy to Vercel / Netlify

-This is in the early stages of development, so as I proceed through this project items listed above are subject to modification, addition, or removal based on how I see fit.
+This is in the early stages of development, so as I proceed through this project, items listed above are subject to modification, addition, or removal based on how I see fit.
-If you have any cool ideas or features you'd like to see accessible/avalible then let me know!
+If you have any cool ideas or features you'd like to see accessible/ available, then let me know!